PersiaML/tutorials/src/customization/index.md

 ## Model Definition

-Model definition includes following three parts.
+Model definition includes the following three parts.
 <!-- Customize the `forward` function in `torch.nn.Module`, select the embedding optimizer and customize the `persia.ctx.TrainCtx`. -->

 ### Define DNN model

-You can define any DNN model structure as you want.
-Only note that the forward function signature of the model should be the same as follow.
+You can define the DNN model structure any way you want.
+Only note that the signature of the `forward` function should be the same as shown below.

 ```python
 from typing import List